Energy suppliers Avro and Green cease trading due to gas price surge

-Energy suppliers Avro Green cease trading leaving 800,000 customers in limbo
+Energy suppliers Avro and Green cease trading leaving 830,000 customers in limbo as gas crisis deepens

 Gas price surge forces two more companies out of business, with others thought to be on the brink